box/box-typescript-sdk-gen/docs/sharedLinksFiles.md

 The `shared_link_permission_options` array field can be returned by requesting it in the `fields` query parameter.

-This operation is performed by calling function `getSharedItems`.
+This operation is performed by calling function `findFileForSharedLink`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/get-shared-items/).